azat-co/fullstack-javascript/chapter1/chapter1.md

 For further reading on inheritance patterns, check out Inheritance Patterns in JavaScript (http://bolinfest.com/javascript/inheritance.php) and Inheritance revisited (https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Inheritance_Revisited).

-More information about browser-run JavaScript is available at Mozilla Developer Network (https://developer.mozilla.org/en-US/docs/JavaScript/Reference), Wikipedia (http://en.wikipedia.org/wiki/JavaScript), and w3schools (http://www.w3schools.com/js/default.asp).
+The best JavaScript references is available at Mozilla Developer Network (https://developer.mozilla.org/en-US/docs/JavaScript/Reference).

 Agile Methodologies
 ===================

-The Agile software development methodology evolved due to the fact that traditional methods like Waterfall weren't good enough in situations of high unpredictability; that is, when [the solution is unknown](http://www.startuplessonslearned.com/2009/03/combining-agile-development-with.html (http://www.startuplessonslearned.com/2009/03/combining-agile-development-with.html).
+The Agile software development methodology evolved due to the fact that traditional methods like Waterfall weren't good enough in situations of high unpredictability; that is, when [the solution is unknown](http://www.startuplessonslearned.com/2009/03/combining-agile-development-with.html) (http://www.startuplessonslearned.com/2009/03/combining-agile-development-with.html).
 Agile methodology includes Scrum/sprint, test-driven development, continuous deployment, paired programming, and other practical techniques, many of which were borrowed from extreme programming.

 Scrum
 -----